 Why is my Tombow Fude streaky?

-The slightly streaky look is normal for the Tombow Fude.
+The slightly streaky look is typical for the Tombow Fude.
 I like the slightly distressed look and character it gives.
-It’s not as “juicy” of a marker as some others but definitely the easiest to learn with.
+It’s not as “juicy” of a marker as some others but the easiest to learn with.

-Paper type and how fast you go and the pressure you use will definitely affect the look though.
+Paper type and how fast you go and the pressure you use will affect the look though.
 If your sketch pad has pages that are on the rougher side, the streaky look will be more prominent because the paper is more porous.

 A super-smooth paper is best for your markers.